austince/flink-ci-flink/docs/ops/deployment/docker.md

 ```

 The job artifacts must be available in the Flink Master container, check details [here](#start-a-single-job-cluster).
-Check also [how to specify the Flink Master arguments](#flink-master-additional-command-line-arguments) to understand
+See also [how to specify the Flink Master arguments](#flink-master-additional-command-line-arguments) to understand
 how to pass the arguments to the `jobmanager` container.

 The example assumes that you run the swarm locally and expects the job artifacts to be in `/host/path/to/job/artifacts`.